akshaydeo/blog/about.md

 title: About
 ---

 👋, I am Akshay Deo.
 I am a Computer Engineer from Pune,India.
+I am currently working with [Slack](https://slack.com) as Staff Engineer (Backend).

+## Background

 I wrote my first computer program when I was in 10th grade for my dad's construction company.
 Since then I have 👨‍💻 softwares.
 I have been successfully migrated from VBScript, ActionScript 2.0 (even Flex), LAMP, C#, Django (flask in 1 or 2 projects), Play framework (plain Netty in a couple of projects) to Go, NodeJS + Typescript, Hack (in Slack) 🤓.

 ## Startup life